-Heart LifeLine Alliance was developed by the cardiologists at Missouri Baptist Medical Center in partnership with rural hospitals, medical helicopter and ambulance services.
-With one phone call from a local hospital’s ER, patients who are having an acute heart attack, known as ST-elevated myocardial infarctions (STEMI), are transferred by helicopter or ambulance to the 24/7 Cath Labs at Missouri Baptist where they can receive lifesaving treatment.
+Heart LifeLine Alliance was developed in 2008 by the cardiologists at Missouri Baptist Medical Center in partnership with rural hospitals, medical helicopter and ambulance services.
+In 2010, Missouri Baptist began a partnership with local emergency services to notify the Cath Lab of a patient's arrival so the lab can be prepared.
+With one phone call, patients who are having an acute heart attack, known as ST-elevated myocardial infarctions (STEMI), are transferred by helicopter or ambulance to the 24/7 Cath Labs at Missouri Baptist where they can receive lifesaving treatment.

 Simply: People in outlying and rural communities deserve the same level of care available to people who live near a major medical center.
 Research suggests that opening up a heart-attack-causing blockage with an angioplasty balloon and a stent yields better results than clot-busting drugs.
 Proponents believe the approach reduces the long-term health affects of a heart attack and actually saves money in long-term care costs.